ge-king/old_site/yikeszombies3.md

 It's time for YZR3!
 This game is currently being written in the awesome open-source [Godot](https://godotengine.org/).

-You can play a HTML5 version of the game (may not be the most current version) [here].
+You can play a HTML5 version of the game (may not be the most current version) [here](https://gking.me/playyzr/yzr3.html).